ssk12o/sop-site/regulamin-sop1-en.md

      - Allotted time:  90 minutes
      - A programming task is divided into stages.
 Amount of points for each stage in provided within the task description.
 The stages must be performed in the prescribed order.
 It is not allowed to proceed to the next stage without completing the predecessors.
      - Each stage is checked and graded during the class.
 Use of proper tools and POSIX API, correct implementation and functional correctness are graded.
 Code style is not (except Lab3).
      - At the end of the class, the code version containing all the steps to be assessed must be copied to the network share (more information at the end of the page).
-Lack of implementation of any of the functionalities in the code sent means that the points for a given stage are reset.
+Lack of implementation of any of the functionalities in the code sent means that the points for a given stage are reset to 0.
 	 - The uploaded solution of **Lab3** will be additionally graded in terms of code quality and aesthetics.
 This will be checked after the lab.
-For the problems you will receive up to 10 (but no more than number of points from the lab) penalty points that will be subtracted from the base result from Lab3.
+For the problems you will receive up to 10 (but no more than number of points from the lab) penalty points that will be subtracted from the base result of Lab3.
-	 - The solution of the Lab3 task will also be assessed in terms of code aesthetics.
+	 - Powtórka??
+The solution of the Lab3 task will also be assessed in terms of code aesthetics.
 The assessment will be made after the class.
 Penalty points are awarded for problems in the code, which are subtracted from the points obtained during the classes.
 You can lose up to 10 points, but not more than the number of points obtained during the classes.
      - Laboratory tasks are solved using the Arch Linux system on the computers in the laboratory.
 It is not allowed to show solutions on your own computer.

 - ## Lab task solution formalities